-The Welsh School of Anaesthesia holds an Induction Day for those trainees commencing Higher Level or ST5 Training each year in July.
-The content of the day will include all higher level training requirements, plus an opportunity to find out more about all the advanced training options within the School.
+The Welsh School of Anaesthesia holds an Introduction to Higher & Advanced Training Day following the July held ST4 ARCP.
+The content of the day includes all higher level training requirements, plus an opportunity to find out more about all the advanced training options within the School.
 Due to the COVID-19 pandemic, all the lecture material has now been made available via panopto and outlines the requirements for higher training and options for advanced training.
 Please see the Courses & Study Days pages of the website for further information and links to the presentations.

 The aim of training in ST5,6 & 7 is to produce trainees competent for independent professional practice in their chosen consultant career.
 Professional practice means more than the performance of clinical skills, no matter how complex.
 It very importantly carries an inbuilt commitment to standards, and the attitudes which will maintain those standards throughout life.

 During ST5,6 & 7 trainees will undertake two years of higher training and one year of advanced training.

 The Knowledge, Skills and Attitudes required for Higher Training are set out in Annex D of the Curriculum of the Royal College of Anaesthetists.
 There is a requirement to complete 4 essential specialist modules and 9 out of a possible 14 essential general modules, of which 3 are mandatory.

 - Cardiacthoracic Anaesthesia and Cardiac Intensive Care